 The CTD² Network and Cancer Systems Biology Consortium organized a virtual symposium series titled “Multidisciplinary Approaches to Understand Cancer Treatment Resistance”.
-Registration will open in mid-October for all symposium dates; please join us on 11/16, 11/17, 12/2, 12/16, and 12/17.
-Click here to view the draft agenda.
+Please join us on 12/2, 12/16, and 12/17.
+Click here to view the registration website.

 The CTD2 Network seeks to understand cancer complexity in terms of intra- and inter-tumor heterogeneities and their impact on innate or acquired resistance to chemo- and immunotherapies.
 To achieve this goal, each Center utilizes a distinct array of advanced computational and systems biology methods, functional genomics and immunological approaches, small molecule and genetic screens.
 These methods allow reconstruction of cell-context specific gene networks that underlie each cancer subtype.
 The CTD2 Centers gain power from having both complementary and reinforcing expertise.
 Highlighted below are a few of the methodologies used by CTD2 members:

 - Bioinformatics – Computational analysis of cancer molecular characterization data allows researchers to make predictions and hypotheses about biologically relevant phenotypes that can be tested experimentally.

 - Chemical genetics – Small molecule screens performed in the context of molecular phenotype of cancer models help probe biological pathways, discover possible therapeutic targets, and identify optimal combinations to overcome the resistance to therapy.
 Small molecules perturb cellular pathways in real time, providing experimental data that cannot be gathered by traditional genetic analysis.